(As amended at the XIXth Congress at Kathmandu, Nepal, 20 July 2025)

 (a) To facilitate contact and exchanges of views between lawyers and lawyers’ associations of all countries and to foster understanding and goodwill among them.

-(b) To work together to achieve the aims set out in the Charter of the United Nations.
+(b) To work together to achieve the aims set out in the Charter of the United Nations, the Universal Declaration of Human Rights and all other instruments of international law consistent with our aims.

 (c) To ensure common action by lawyers:

-i) to encourage in the realm of law the study and practice of the principles of democracy making for the maintenance of peace and cooperation between nations.
+- i) to encourage in the realm of law the study and practice of the principles of democracy making for the achievement and maintenance of peace.

-ii) to restore, defend and develop democratic rights and liberties in legislation, and in practice.
+vii) to restore, defend and develop individual and collective, democratic, civil, political, social, economic, cultural and labour rights and liberties in legislation, and in practice.

-vii) to defend peoples’ rights to development and for creation of conditions of economic equality, enjoyment of fruits of scientific progress and natural resources.
+- xi) to uphold peoples’ rights to development and for the creation of conditions of economic equality, enjoyment of fruits of scientific progress and natural resources.

-viii) to strive for integration of international covenants on human rights and humanitarian law into national laws in each country
+xii) to advocate for the integration of international covenants on human rights and humanitarian law into national laws in each country.

-ix) to strive for accountability for international crimes and application of the rule of law to all, development and enforcement of universal jurisdiction by empowerment of domestic laws.
+xiii) to secure accountability for international crimes and the development and enforcement of universal jurisdiction by empowerment of domestic laws.

 ARTICLE 3: HEADQUARTERS